Warning! This degree has changed. Read the transition arrangements.

 The degree will provide you with the practical and theoretical foundations to become a literate analytical practitioner and researcher in finance.
 This degree integrates work and learning, and aims to develop specific knowledge and skills in finance, and more generic capabilities in research, analysis and problem-solving, to meet the current and future expectations of finance and related industries.

-Over the duration of the degree you will experience a variety of learning experiences which are designed to assist developing skills as a finance professional and as an independent and lifelong learner.
+Over the duration of the degree you will experience a variety learning experiences which are designed to assist developing skills as finance professional and as an independent and lifelong learner.
 Teaching and learning approaches for this degree include: lectures and tutorials, problem-based learning, assignments, projects, the use of assessment and feedback tools, activities using the Financial Markets Training Simulator as well as the completion of a major research project.
 The types of assessment used in the program may take the form of formal examinations, assignments, case studies, projects, and in-class tests.

 Recommended Study Pattern